ZhmYe/AILab5/README.md

 - `predict`

-  In this operation modes,the code will **predict the test data** with the model saved in `/model/best_model_with_all_train.pth`,and save the results in `/data/result.txt`.
+  In this operation mode,the code will **predict the test data** with the model saved in `/model/best_model_with_all_train.pth`,and save the results in `/data/result.txt`.

-  To run this operation modes,you can run following script on cmd:
+  To run this operation mode,you can run following script on cmd:

   ```
   python main.py -run_type predict